bludit/documentation-english/pages/dev-snippets/plugins/index.md

 ```

 ## Get a plugin
-The function returns a [Plugin-Object](https://github.com/bludit/bludit/blob/master/bl-kernel/abstract/plugin.class.php)
+This function returns a [Plugin-Object](https://github.com/bludit/bludit/blob/master/bl-kernel/abstract/plugin.class.php).

-The plugin needs to be activated, otherwise the function `getPlugin()` returns `false`.
+The plugin needs to be activated, otherwise the `getPlugin()` function returns `false`.

 ```
 <?php